Jack000/Expose/readme.md

 ### Organization

 You can put images in folders to organize them.
 The folders can be nested any number of times, and are also sorted alphabetically.
-Keep in mind the url of each gallery corresponds to the relative path of the folder.
+The folder structure is used to generate a nested html menu.

 To arbitrarily order folders, add a numerical prefix to the folder name.
 Any numerical prefixes are stripped from the url.